-We are a group of committed Orthodox Christians worshipping in suburban Melbourne and reaching out to all Australians and the many international travellers who visit our city each day.
+We are a group of committed Orthodox Christians worshipping in suburban Melbourne, reaching out to all Australians and the many international travellers who visit our city.

 Established in 2003 as a lay initiative, the Mission is a fraternity of Orthodox lay people, monastics and clergy, from many nations and backgrounds, and is open to all – we are not ethno-specific.